Jaycossey/enigma_v2/README.md

 ## Description

 <a name="Description"></a>
-> Re-visit of old repository attempting to recreate the enigma machine.
-This project aims to produce a react page for the front end and a C language encryption.
-(W.I.P)
+> Revisit of old enigma machine repo.
+W.I.P.
+I aim to:
+- Create a backend enigma encryption written in C
+- Create a middleware compiler to translate the i/o from TS to C and back
+- Create a Front End TS / React.TS display for users to interact with the machine.

 ## Tech Stack